blAnk-And-white/pravasa-tourism/README.md

-🌍 Pravasa Tourism
+🌍 Pravasa Travels

-Pravasa Tourism is a responsive Tours & Travels website developed as a team project for the Computer Programming with Python (LPW) Examination.
+Pravasa Travels is a responsive Tours & Travels website developed as a team project for the Computer Programming with Python (LPW) Examination.
-The website showcases tour packages, popular tourist destinations, and details about a travel agency with a clean and user-friendly interface.
+The website showcases tour packages, popular tourist destinations, and information about a travel agency with a clean and user-friendly interface.

 📌 Project Details

-Project Title: Pravasa Tourism
+Project Title: Pravasa Travels

 University: National Forensic Sciences University (NFSU), Gandhinagar